floriansemm/SolrBundle/README.md

 ## `@Solr\Document` annotation

 Entities must have this annotation to mark them as document.
+It has two optional properties: `repository`, `index`, `indexHandler`

-### Setup custom repository class
+### Setup custom repository class with `repository` option

 If you specify your own repository you must extend the `FS\SolrBundle\Repository\Repository` class.